Bad eyesight, but great sense of smell

 Some species are arboreal, so they spend most of their time sleeping, hunting, and living in trees.
 Their sharp claws and large, flexible tail allow them to keep a grip on vertical surfaces while using their front claws to break into insect nests.
 Other species are primarily terrestrial, which means they stick to the ground and typically dwell in burrows.
 All species are able to navigate the water with some skill, although they are not known to frequent aquatic environments.

 Much like anteaters, pangolins are exclusive insectivores that typically seek prey that dwells in hives or large nests.
 What they lack in acuity of vision, they make up for with an extremely strong sense of smell.
 Their keen nostrils help them seek out prey and pinpoint their location beneath soil or under tree bark.

 What do Pangolins Eat?

-While human poaching and hunting is the primary concern when it comes to population management, there are natural predators throughout the pangolin’s native range as well.
-Any large local predator is a potential threat, including hyenas, lions and pythons.
+While human poaching and hunting are the primary concerns when it comes to population management, there are natural predators throughout the pangolin’s native range as well.
+Any large local predator can be a potential threat, including hyenas, lions, and pythons.

 Pangolin and COVID